Why is this important?

 How are we helping?

-The European Commission's Humanitarian Aid and Civil Protection department (ECHO) places special emphasis on enabling endangered populations to have quick access to water, sanitation and hygiene services, helping to build up their resilience against crises and taking preventive action against water-borne diseases.
+The Commission places special emphasis on enabling endangered populations to have quick access to water, sanitation and hygiene services, helping to build up their resilience against crises and taking preventive action against water-borne diseases.
 Water supply projects, wherever possible, are integrated with sanitation and hygiene promotion actions in order to reduce the risk of water contamination and disease, and to ensure that projects are community-led and self-sufficient.

 With Civil Protection and Humanitarian Aid under one roof, ECHO is well positioned to coordinate WASH interventions and actors notably in urban settings which require a technically sophisticated response.
 ECHO draws its expertise in WASH from a network of seven regional and global WASH and Shelter experts, its country experts as well as its NGO, UN and Red Cross partners.